roadfoodr/scramble-squares-solver/README.md

 Solver for the 'Scramble Squares' class of puzzles.

 ### The problem
-Scramble Squares are tile-based puzzles marketed by b.dazzle inc.  Each puzzle consists of 9 square tiles, each with half of a symbol on each edge.
+Scramble Squares are tile-based puzzles marketed by b.dazzle inc.  Each puzzle consists of 9 square tiles, with each edge of each tile displaying half of a two-sided symbol.
 The tiles must be arranged in a 3x3 grid so that all touching edges match with corresponding symbol halves.
 An example is [here](https://www.amazon.com/Dazzle-Wizard-Dragons-Scramble-Squares/dp/B000BTBDRY).

 ### The solution space
 Since each of 9 tiles may be placed in 9 locations in the 3x3 grid, there are **9!** possibilities for placing tiles.
 Within each such assignment of tiles to locations, each tile may be rotated in 4 directions, for a total of **4^9** possibilities.
-Therefore, the size of the entire solution space is
-**9! * 4^9**.
+Therefore, the size of the entire solution space is **9! * 4^9**.

 ### The algorithm
-The solver employs guided depth-first search with backtracking.
+By employing guided depth-first search with backtracking, only a small fraction of the solution space must actually be explored.
 A "stack" of candidate solutions is maintained by incrementally extending partial board configurations with matching tiles.
 Once a particular candidate solution can not be extended further, it is removed from the stack and search resumes starting from the previous configuration that has not been fully explored.
 Once a valid configuration that uses all tiles and/or locations is found, it is returned as the solution.

 ### Running the solver
 The solver is implemented as a collection of Python classes and functions.
 Although a variety of game configurations are supported